AlexGO42/galaxev_pipeline/README.rst

 For concreteness, let us create synthetic images of galaxies from snapshot 91 (z = 0.0994) of the TNG50 simulation with settings that mimic the Hyper Suprime-Cam (HSC) on the Subaru Telescope.
+We will create images for the the HSC g,r,i,z,Y filters.
 To this end, let us create a directory to store all the relevant data:

 .. code:: bash